 Water orchids every 7- 10 days in the Spring and Summer (when the orchid is more likely to flower) and once every 10 days or so in Winter to keep the orchid healthy so that it can flower.

-Moss based potting mediums can work well for growing orchids only if you repot them regularly as they tend to decompose quicker then bark based mediums which causes them to hold onto more moisture and reduce the available oxygen around the roots.
+Moss based potting mediums can work well for growing orchids but only if you repot them regularly as I found that they tend to decompose quicker then bark based mediums which causes them to hold onto more moisture and reduce the available oxygen around the roots.

 This then can cause root rot and result in a dying orchid (read my article, why is my orchid dying?).